Maurice Louis Monnot: Biography

-A student of French realist painter Joseph Bail.
+He was a student of the French realist painter Joseph Bail.
 Monnot presented his works at the Salon des Artistes Français in 1906 and at the Salon des Artistes Indépendants in 1913.
 Monnot was a painter of still lifes and rustic interiors, with his skill at painting reflective copper effects being particularly noted and earning him praise in Paris and the provinces.